curioussoulscafe/curious-souls-cafe/README.md

-# Curious Souls Café
+# Curious Souls Café Wep App

 Welcome to the [Curious Souls Café](https://curioussoulscafe.substack.com/about)!
 This [live web app](https://curioussoulscafe.github.io/curious-souls-cafe/) is your companion for exploring fascinating ideas and fostering meaningful connections with others.
 Through thought-provoking questions, it offers conversation starters for friends, prompts for personal journaling, or fresh ideas to ponder.

-Originally created to facilitate meaningful discussions during Curious Souls Café meetup events, this app is now available to everyone, bringing the spirit of curiosity and connection to your fingertips.
+Originally created to facilitate meaningful discussions during Curious Souls Café [meetup events](https://curioussoulscafe.substack.com/p/event-structure), this app is now available to everyone, bringing the spirit of curiosity and connection to your fingertips.
 (Please note: the app is actively evolving, so features may be added, updated, or refined as we continue to enhance the experience.)

 ## 🚀 Getting Started